Create Dynamic Datastream Configurations

 equals, starts with, ends with, contains, exists, does not equal, does not start with, does not end with, does not contain, does not existequals, does not equal, greater than, less than, greater than or equal to, less than or equal to, exists, does not existequals true/false, does not equal true/falseequals, does not equal, exists, does not existtoday, yesterday, this month, this year, custom date, in last, from, during, within, before, after, rolling range, in next, exists, does not existINCLUDE, ANY/ALL (equivalent to AND/OR)Rule structure rule-structure

-Use flat expressions only.
-You must define rules as flat logical expressions.
+Rules must be flat logical expressions.
 Nested logical expressions (using containers or multiple levels of AND/OR) are not supported.
 If you need complex logic, break it into multiple flat rules.

 For example, consider the following complex rule.